Dozens of coronavirus antibody tests on the market were never vetted by the FDA, leading to accuracy concerns

 Jonathan Cohen, president of 20/20 GeneSystems, based in Rockville, Maryland, said the test he is selling to health-care professionals, named “CoronaCheck,” has been approved by the Chinese version of the FDA and verified by multiple hospitals in the United States.
 “These tests are quite good,” he said.

-Paul Kahlert, owner and president of ARCpoint Labs of Edina, Minnesota, said customers are eager to know whether they were infected and also whether they may be able to donate blood that can be used to manufacture “convalescent plasma,” which is being tried as a potential treatment for people with covid-19.
+Paul Kahlert, owner and president of ARCpoint Labs of Edina, Minnesota, said customers are eager to know whether they were infected and also whether they may be able to donate blood that can be used to manufacture “convalescent plasma,” which is being tried as a potential treatment for people with COVID-19.
 “People are so appreciative we are doing this,” he said.
 “They want to help.”

 But an information sheet about the ARCpoint antibody tests raises concerns, said Scott Becker, chief executive of the Association of Public Health Laboratories.
 The sheet said the presence of certain antibodies suggests that a person has “functional immunity” and can “discontinue social distancing.”
 Becker said scientists don’t know enough to say that about antibody tests for the coronavirus.